 In 2005 James was introduced to CrossFit.
 He used his training methodologies to help him win the 2007 CrossFit Games with an individualized training program.
 At the new facility in Arizona, in addition to the previously mentioned tests, they are now coordinating with leaders in medicine to perform heart rate variability tests, altitude contrast training, and implementing advanced recovery protocols, including a state of the art Cryo sauna.
 He has also been performing lactate balance point tests, neuromuscular efficiency tests, VO2 max testing, and a variety of other tests to help top “fitness athletes” succeed at their sport and get insight into what will improve their performance.
 As a coach for many top level CrossFit athletes, he is looking to upgrade the current industry knowledge about strength and conditioning for both coaches and his athletes.

-His current business is run through a variety of capacities.
-He runs a free training blog, which is categorized into multiple levels of fitness.
-He has also developed a coaching certificate program at OPEX, which offers both online and in-person courses.
+James has developed a coaching certificate program at OPEX, which offers both online and in-person courses.
 OPEX also features an onsite testing facility and a remote coaching program that enables people to receive nutritional prescriptions and program designs via the Internet.
 James’ vision for the future of OPEX is as one of the leading educational and research facilities in the world of strength and conditioning.
 His onsite testing is being used to both upgrade the current prescription for his athletes and develop a framework for his coaching certificate program.